I’ve got my harness, is that all?

 What else?

 Anchor points: Secure anchor points are essential for attaching lifelines or lanyards.
+Reminder!
 These points must be designed and tested to withstand the anticipated load and positioned appropriately to ensure the worker’s safety.

 Lanyards and lifelines: A lanyard or lifeline is a connecting device that links the worker’s harness to a safe anchorage point.
 It must be made of strong, durable material and of suitable length to avoid touching the ground or other hazards in the event of a fall.
 Kosto has thought of this for you with its certified lifelines.
+Kosto has thought of this for you with its certified lifelines.

-And though not tangible, you should always remember that training and a solid understanding of safety measures are as much a part of the worker’s mind as his lifeline on the anchor point.
+Raised work platforms: When equipment such as scaffolding, aerial lifts, or elevating work platforms is used, ensure they are properly maintained and inspected regularly.
+Follow the manufacturer’s instructions and safety guidelines for their use.
+Reminder!
+You should always remember that training and a solid understanding of safety measures are as much a part of the worker’s mind as his lifeline on the anchor point.

-Remember that the specific equipment required may vary according to the nature of the work and the regulations in force in your province of employment.
+Safety training and procedures: A harness or a lifeline is not enough if the worker doesn’t know how to recognize hazards and respond to unexpected situations.
+Workers must receive thorough training in working at heights, including hazard identification, correct use of equipment, emergency procedures, and rescue techniques, as well as be familiar with relevant safety regulations and guidelines.
+Reminder!
+Remember that the specific equipment required may vary according to the nature of the work and the regulations in place within your province of employment.
 It is crucial to consult and follow the guidelines provided by safety authorities and employers to ensure a safe working environment at heights.

 When in doubt, consult an SPI expert because you don’t need to think about safety from a height of several meters.